tiptenbrink/thesis/finalpresentation.md

 ## Checkers and methodology

-First, we're looking at my checker that verifies mini-claims about the cumulative constraint.
+First, we're looking at my checker that verifies subclaims about the cumulative constraint.

-Remember the example I gave of a mini-claim?
+Remember the example I gave of a subclaim?
 Let me write it in a more structured way:

 ```
 CLAIM: the following domains lead to a violation